 With the advent of digital techniques it was possible to integrate the sound levels over a wide dynamic range, use linear averaging circuits over long measurement periods and the integrating averaging sound level meter was born, now commonly known as the Leq or equivalent continuous sound level meter

-Integrating circuits also greatly enhance the accuracy and dynamic range of Statistical Noise measurements.
+Integrating circuits also greatly enhance the accuracy and dynamic range of L10, L90, Ln etc., statistical noise measurements.